9 Best Payroll Services for Small Businesses in 2023

 QuickBooks Payroll allows you to change payment methods and add employee time data while processing payroll.
 (Source: QuickBooks Payroll)

-QuickBooks Payroll Is Featured In
+QuickBooks Payroll Is Featured in

-In addition to full-service payroll, you get automated calculations, payments, and filings for federal and state taxes, including year-end reporting.
+- Efficient payroll processing: In addition to full-service payroll, you get automated calculations, payments, and filings for federal and state taxes, including year-end reporting.
 For local payroll tax filings, you have to upgrade to its higher tiers.

-QuickBooks Payroll offers next-day direct deposits as part of its basic Core plan, but upgrading to its higher tiers will grant you access to a same-day option.
+- Fast direct deposits: QuickBooks Payroll offers next-day direct deposits as part of its basic Core plan, but upgrading to its higher tiers will grant you access to a same-day option.
 None of the providers in this list offer this, except for Square Payroll.

-QuickBooks’s tax filing and payment accuracy guarantee covers all plans, wherein the provider will pay the tax penalties resulting from late or inaccurate submissions—provided that it received the correct details on time and your account has sufficient funds to pay the applicable taxes.
+- Tax accuracy guarantee and penalty protection: QuickBooks’s tax filing and payment accuracy guarantee covers all plans, wherein the provider will pay the tax penalties resulting from late or inaccurate submissions—provided that it received the correct details on time and your account has sufficient funds to pay the applicable taxes.
+For those who sign up for the Elite tier, QuickBooks will cover all penalties (up to $25,000 a year), regardless of who made the mistake.
+No other providers in this guide have a plan that covers errors you make.

 Paychex: Best for Solopreneurs & Startups That Need Payroll & Small Business Incorporation Services